piaschneider/Week4-Project/codebook.md

 Transformations that I transformed are described directly in the run_analysis.R scripted along with the code.

+The variable-names are changed a little: I removed the () and substitute the - with a _.

 The resulting variables are averages of the original variables over an activity for each subject.

 ---